Secluded Beaches and Coasts to Discover!

-Due to the fact that the west, south and east sides of North Caicos consist almost entirely of mangrove wetlands and shallows, all the beaches on the island are found on the 10 miles (16 kilometres) north coast.
-Unlike many of the Middle Caicos beaches, the coasts of North Caicos are situated farther back from the barrier reef and deep water, and consequently are a bit more sheltered from the ocean swells.
+Due to the fact that the west, south, and east sides of North Caicos consist almost entirely of mangrove wetlands and shallows, all the beaches on the island are found on the 10-mile-long (16 km) north coast.
+Unlike many of the Middle Caicos beaches, the coasts of North Caicos are situated further back from the barrier reef and deep water, and are consequently a bit more sheltered from the ocean swells.

-Whitby Beach, Hollywood Beach and Pumpkin Bluff Beach are the best beaches on North Caicos, but minor amounts of floating and loose seaweed tends to be a bit more of a problem on North Caicos than on many of the other Caicos islands.
-If such conditions are present on North Caicos, Pumpkin Bluff Beach and Hollywood Beach are typically the least affected.
+Whitby Beach, Hollywood Beach, and Pumpkin Bluff Beach are the best beaches on North Caicos, yet minor amounts of floating seaweed and sargassum tend to be a bit more of a problem on North Caicos than on many of the other Caicos islands.
+If such conditions are present on North Caicos, Pumpkin Bluff Beach, and Hollywood Beach are typically the least affected.

 As is also the case with Middle Caicos, these coasts see very few visitors.
 You’ll likely have miles of beach to yourself.

-Beach snorkelling sites on North Caicos are unfortunately quite limited.
+Beach snorkeling sites on North Caicos are unfortunately quite limited.

 Three Marys Cays is the main viable site.
 When the wind and ocean conditions are calm, the underwater sights around these three limestone ironshore islands are interesting.
-You won’t likely see anything large, yet colourful reef fish, sea fans, crabs and small amounts of coral can be seen.
+You won’t likely see anything large, yet colorful reef fish, sea fans, crabs, and small amounts of coral can be spotted.

 Mosquitoes and sand fleas are two pests that can be quite a nuisance at times on North Caicos.
 The majority of the North Caicos beaches are largely protected from the regular trade winds, so the insects may run rampant after heavy rains.

 Sand fleas, or no-see-ums, are the common local name for biting midges.
 These tiny insects are not actually fleas.